People

 BS, Indiana University, 2009-2013

 Mackenzie's research is on the functional morphology and evolution of bird postcrania.
-She is now a PhD student at University of California, Berkeley.
+She is now Curator of Integrated Biology at the San Bernardino County Museum in California.

 A. Michelle Lawing